 Here are several ways to get the best benefits out of your estate planning:

 Federal estate tax

-The federal estate tax applies to high net worth individuals; for 2017 the estate tax exemption is $5.49 million/individual (up from $5.45 million in 2016).
+The federal estate tax applies to high net worth individuals; for 2018 the estate tax exemption is $11.2 million/individual (up from $5.49 million in 2017 due to the new tax law).
 What does that mean exactly?
-It means that any one individual could leave $5.49 million to heirs and pay no federal estate tax.
-For married couples, the limit is $10.98 million.
-These are important rates to know because estate taxes can be as high as 40 to 50 percent.
+It means that any one individual could leave up to that amount to heirs and pay no federal estate tax.
+For married couples, the limit is $22.4 million.
+These are important rates to know because estate taxes can be as high as 40 percent.
 (Which is pretty harsh!)
 The good news is that smart estate planning strategies exist to legally avoid the federal estate tax.

 Customized estate planning

 Without a customized estate plan, you and your estate may end up paying more in the long run in professional fees, court costs, and taxes.
 A customized estate plan is essentially a thorough plan that takes these potential future charges into consideration.
 It includes elements such as a managed distributions, which can help alleviate much of the tax burden on your beneficiaries.